Heartburn treatment in Central Virginia

 At HCA Virginia Physicians, our gastroenterologists provide advanced treatments—including Nissen fundoplication—for GERD and its underlying conditions.

-To seek care for heartburn and acid reflux, visit one of our expert physicians by scheduling an appointment online.
+To seek care for heartburn and acid reflux, visit one of our expert physicians in Richmond or Fredericksburg.

 Advanced treatment for GERD

-GERD is a condition that results from persistent reflux—when the stomach acid is not properly contained in the stomach and rises into the esophagus.
+GERD is a condition resulting from persistent reflux — when the stomach acid is not properly contained in the stomach and rises into the esophagus.

 When traditional methods aren't enough to successfully manage GERD, our heartburn and reflux specialists perform advanced procedures to treat the condition.
 These procedures include:

-- Heller myotomy for achalasia—Heller myotomy is a minimally invasive procedure that opens the esophageal sphincter, the valve between the stomach and the esophagus, to relieve difficulty swallowing.
+- Heller myotomy for achalasia – Heller myotomy is a minimally invasive procedure opening the esophageal sphincter, the valve between the stomach and the esophagus, to relieve difficulty swallowing.
 This can also reduce the amount of reflux a patient experiences.